Muddy says: This Catholic day and boarding school with Benedictine values may be steeped in history and tradition but is keeping ahead of the game

 Talking of wellbeing, there’s a 24/7 health centre.

 Entry is test-based.
-Hero subjects are STEM, performing arts and sports.
+Hero subjects are STEM, performing arts, sports and languages.
 Linguists take note: French, German, Spanish, Latin and Greek on the curriculum and private lessons in Mandarin, Italian and Russian.
 About a third of pupils take a modern language onto A Level, bucking the downward national trend.